- Home

 Prostate specific antigen (PSA) is a protein made by both normal prostate cells and cancerous prostate cells.
 PSA is found in the blood and can be measured with a blood test.
 The test results will show the level of PSA in your blood as nanograms of PSA per millilitre (ng/mL) of blood.

-There is not one normal PSA level for everyone.
+There isn’t one normal PSA level for everyone.
 If your PSA level is above 3 ng/mL (called the threshold), this may be a sign of prostate cancer.
-Younger people or people with a family history of prostate cancer may have a lower threshold.
+But younger people or people who have a family history of prostate cancer may have a lower threshold.
 PSA levels can vary from day to day.
 If your PSA is higher than expected, your GP will usually repeat the test to help work out your risk of prostate cancer.

 Your PSA level can be raised even when you don’t have cancer.
 Other common causes of raised PSA levels include benign prostate hyperplasia, recent sexual activity, an infection in the prostate, or a recent digital rectal examination.
 Some people with prostate cancer have normal PSA levels for their age range.